madbee99/bikesharing/README.md

 # Module 14 Challenge: Bikesharing

 ## Overview
-This project uses Tableau to create visualizations and provide an analysis of [NYC Citi Bike data](https://s3.amazonaws.com/tripdata/index.html) from August 2019 to support your investor pitch to start a similar bikesharing business in your town of Des Moines, Iowa.
+This project uses Tableau to create visualizations and provide an analysis of [NYC Citi Bike data](https://s3.amazonaws.com/tripdata/index.html) from August 2019 to support an investor pitch to start a similar bikesharing business in the town of Des Moines, Iowa.

 ## Results
 Please find the link to my Tableau dashboard [here](https://public.tableau.com/app/profile/madeleine4973) (click on "Module 14 Challenge").
 The separate charts from deliverable 2 and the module lesson are displayed below.